 Sleep Better.
 Live Healthier.

-Since the effects of sleep apnea occur during sleep, many people often are not aware that they even have the disorder.
+Since the effects of sleep apnea occur during sleep, many people are often unaware they even have the disorder.
 Sometimes it requires the help of a loved one to witness signs of sleep apnea.
 The condition is characterized by heavy snoring and/or pauses in breathing during sleep, which can be life-threatening.
 Sleep apnea can cause many other dangerous medical conditions as well, such as hypertension, depression, and heart disease.

-If you think you or a loved one may be suffering from sleep apnea, Eureka Smiles has advanced technology to help treat your condition before it worsens and before it may affect your overall health.
-Contact our office to see how Dr. Mike Menolascino and Dr. Eric Klumb may be able to help you enjoy restful and peaceful sleep once again!
+If you think you or a loved one may be suffering from sleep apnea, Eureka Smiles has advanced technology to help treat your condition before it worsens and affects your overall health.
+Contact our office to see how our highly trained cosmetic dentists may be able to help you enjoy a restful and peaceful sleep once again!

 What is Sleep Apnea?